 First of all, how pretty was this white porcelain escargot plate?!!
 It really made escargots stand out!

-I love having escargot, mainly because it’s a fun dish to indulge in and even though I’ve been getting better with using the escargot tongs, I still struggle with picking up the slippery escargot shells from time to time; and for me, this challenge was the fun bit that comes with the dish!
+I love having the escargot, mainly because it’s a fun dish to indulge in and even though I’ve been getting better with using the escargot tongs; I still struggle with picking up the slippery escargot shells from time to time.
+For me, this challenge is the fun bit that comes with the dish!

 Entrée For Kent: Zucchini & Ricotta Pie